MayorScript/bimm-xml-parser/README.md

 # bimm-xml-parser

-This is a test application for bimm client to demonstrate the following:
+This is an internal poc library for bimm client to demonstrate the following:
 - Transform xml data to json
 - Store json data to database (MongoDB)
 - Scalabe application structure